wavefrontHQ/docs/pages/doc/wavefront_spring_boot3.md

 If you already have a Wavefront account, you can start the setup and examine the dashboards from the Wavefront Spring Boot integration.
 This is supported for [Wavefront trial accounts](https://tanzu.vmware.com/observability).

 1. Log in to your Wavefront instance.
-2. Select **Integrations**, search for Spring Boot, and select the Spring Boot integration.
+2. Click **Integrations** on the toolbar, search for Spring Boot, and click the Spring Boot integration.
-3. Use the information in the **Setup** tab to set up the integration.
+3. Use the information displayed on the **Setup** tab to set up the integration.
 4. When setup is complete, click the **Dashboard** tab to examine your data.

 ## Next Steps